wcsiu/wcsiu.github.io/_posts/2019-03-27-golang-fail-to-iterate-through-an-array.markdown

 ---
 comments: true
 layout: post
-title:  "Golang fail to iterate through an array"
+title:  "Go fail to iterate through an array"
 date:   2019-04-01 16:04:46 +0800
 tags:
-  - Golang
+  - Go
 ---
 Assume you wrote code like this.